From unfazed to unprecedented: Inside the decision to postpone the Olympics

 After Sunday’s emergency executive board call, Bach announced for the first time the IOC was considering postponement.
 Still, he said a decision would be “premature” and placed a self-imposed deadline of four weeks to make a decision.

-The half-measure — announcing postponement may happen but that it could take four weeks — was a result of Bach trying to help Abe save face.
-Japan wanted to clear all the logistical hurdles first, to roll out the new version of the Games as the 2020 version was postponed.
+The half-measure — announcing postponement may happen but that it could take a month — was a result of Bach trying to help Abe save face.
+Japan wanted to clear all of the logistical hurdles first, to roll out the new version of the Games as the 2020 version was postponed.
 But the IOC realized the rest of the world, especially athletes forced to continue training, would not accept it.

-“The IOC went from immediately announcing postponement talks were underway, but at same time recognizing there is no way this can wait four weeks,” Payne said.
+“The IOC went from immediately announcing postponement talks were underway but at same time recognizing there is no way this can wait four weeks,” Payne said.
 “The Japanese process is wanting to look at all the options.
 Bach realized this was a non-starter.
 He began a very intense campaign.”

-Pound believes Bach intended to signal a decision had been made, but that the IOC wanted to buy time to unveil plans for 2021 when they postponed 2020.
+Pound believes Bach intended to signal a decision had been made but that the IOC wanted to buy time to unveil plans for 2021 when it postponed 2020.

-“It doesn’t make sense to say, ‘We’re postponing the games,’ full stop, because you replace one uncertainty with yet another,” Pound said.
+“It doesn’t make sense to say, ‘We’re postponing the Games,’ full stop, because you replace one uncertainty with yet another,” Pound said.
 “You don’t help your athletes, you don’t help your sports federations, by just leaving that open.
 Looking back, whether that was the best strategy or not remains to be seen.”

 The IOC faced immediate backlash.
 Although Bach said the IOC received unanimous approval of its strategy from national organizing committees, the Canadian Olympic Committee announced an effective boycott, declaring it would not send athletes if the Olympics took place in 2020.
 Australia made a similar vow.